fundacionjala/enforce-gradle-plugin/_docs/update.md

 In this case classes and obejcts were updated and I just want to deploy objects.

-To cover this scenario you should write the next command:
+To cover this scenario, you should write the following command:

 	$ gradle update -Pexcludes=classes